twilightscapes/myresume-todd/src/content/pages/index.md

 ## **Highlights**

-**Product Designer - Skilled web designer/developer with 21 years of professional experience.**
+**Digital Product Designer - Skilled web designer/developer with 20+ years of professional experience.**

 Successful product designer able to integrate both technical and creative skills to create cross-browser and cross-platform solutions with modern web architecture and navigation systems.